National Apology Day (13 February)

 The Quandamooka Festival takes place in the Quandamooka (Moreton Bay) area of Brisbane and the Redlands region which have been the homeland to the Quandamooka people for tens of thousands of years.

-This annual celebration brings the community together to celebrate the culture, country and people through song, dance, art.
+This community-led annual celebration brings people together to celebrate Quandamooka culture, country and people through song, dance, art.

-For more information, please visit the Quandamooka Festival website.
+For more information, visit the Quandamooka Festival website.